tremor-rs/tremor-rfcs/text/0000-deployment-language.md

 # instantiate a flow - let the events flow ~~~
 create instance "01" from flow/my_flow;
 ```

-Explain the proposal as if it was already included in Tremor and you were teaching it to another Tremor user.
-That generally means:

-- Introducing new named concepts.
-- Explaining the feature largely in terms of examples.
-- Explaining how stakeholders should *think* about the feature, and how it should impact the way they use tremor.
-It should explain the impact as concretely as possible.
-- If applicable, provide sample error messages, deprecation warnings, or migration guidance.
-- If applicable, describe the differences between teaching this to existing tremor stakeholders and new tremor programmers.

-For implementation-oriented RFCs (e.g. for language internals), this section should focus on how language contributors should think about the change, and give examples of its concrete impact.
-For policy RFCs, this section should provide an example-driven introduction to the policy, and explain its impact in concrete terms.

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation